Compassionate and Inclusive Leadership

 • where matters raised by workers drive learning and improvement

-Videos and Podcasts: Each video raises valuable insights for organisations and leaders to consider when reviewing freedom to speak up arrangements and the podcasts cover developing inclusive speak up cultures – NHS England » Resources to help you develop your freedom to speak up arrangements
+Each video raises valuable insights for organisations and leaders to consider when reviewing freedom to speak up arrangements and the podcasts cover developing inclusive speak up cultures.

-Model Hospital: Culture & Engagement – Please sign in to look at your region, ICS or individual trust and identify peers who you can learn from.
+lease sign in to look at your region, ICS or individual trust and identify peers you can learn from

-Resources and mini guides: NHS Improvement’s Culture and Leadership Programme“We can help you to develop and implement collective leadership strategies, resulting in a culture that delivers high quality, continuously improving, compassionate care.”
+Designed to help you to develop and implement collective leadership strategies, resulting in a culture that delivers high quality, continuously improving, compassionate care.

-Resources: Staff engagement is key to helping the NHS meet the range of challenges that it faces.
-NHS Employers have a range of resources to support staff engagement including Twelve Top Tips on Staff Engagement.
+NHS Employers have a range of resources to support staff engagement.
 Employee engagement and leadership style go hand in hand – what employees describe as ‘good leaders’ produce committed, engaged and productive employees.